Opulent, $$$$ (from $645)

 At the turn of the 20th century, when the well-heeled needed a place to rest their heads as they shuttled between seasons in New York, Palm Beach, and Newport, they settled on a wooded area of the Berkshires where the spring and fall temperatures were just right.
 (You know how the well-heeled are...)

-Today, only a dozen of these Gilded Age "cottages" remain, including Blantyre, a country resort and estate just outside Lenox, Massachusetts.
-And you're welcome to come for a visit and pretend that time is standing gloriously still.
+Today, only a dozen of these Gilded Age "cottages" remain, including Blantyre, a country resort and estate just outside Lenox, Massachusetts, which is now under new ownership.
+You're welcome to come for a visit and pretend that time is standing gloriously still.

 I spent a weekend here in June with my husband and friends, imagining this beautiful Tudor House, with its perfectly appointed decor — crystal carafes set for wine, elaborate chandeliers, and overstuffed sofas — was all mine.
 I totally indulged my fantasy of living in an Edith Wharton novel.